andresgomezfrr/normalizer/docs/_posts/2017-02-14-flatmapper-functions.md

 ### <a name="formatterFlatMapper"></a> FormatterFlatMapper [[Top](#index)]

-The formatterFlatMapper allow us generate one or more message from a unique message.
+The formatterFlatMapper allows us to generate one or more message from a unique message.
 It allows us to select the different dimensions to build the new output messages.

 On this flatMapper you have three properties:

- * `commonFields`: The dimension that the mapper must to select on the input message and put on all output messages.
+ * `commonFields`: The dimension that the mapper must select on the input message and put on all output messages.
  * `filters`: This mapper allows us to apply filter to create multiple stream branches into the function.
  * `generators`: The generators apply on each input message transforming it on a new output message.
 Currently, there are two generators:
     * **constant**: The `constant` generator is used to add constant value to the output message.